Skip to content

 outputType

-This option is allow to choose output type.
+This option allows to choose output type.

 Default: one-endpoint-per-file